rotki/rotki/docs/api.rst

 .. http:delete:: /api/(version)/assets/ignored/

    Doing a DELETE on the ignored assets endpoint will remove the given assets from the ignored assets list.
-It will also remove the assets from the spam list.
 Returns the new list without the removed assets in the response.

    **Example Request**: